10 Simple Steps

 To be frank with you, outside funding from more conventional sources can be a smidgen more limited because Montana accounts for a small portion (less than 1%) of US GDP.
 VCs can be hard to come by in-the-flesh and many banks outside “bigger” cities are more used to lending to ranchers than modern companies.
 That said, CrowdFunding and Social Lending are very viable and accessible options as long as you have internet access and a bank account.

 Without a website today’s consumers/professionals take your brand about as seriously as a bull takes a naked rodeo clown.
 They’re default now, whether we’re talking ecommerce or the easy-responsive agency site that sums everything up on one page.
-In case you’re wondering, currently Meagher County has the most internet access in Montana.
-Get’er done!
+No one’s saying you need a complex digital storefront, but there needs to be something online in place where potential customers can investigate who you are and what you’re about.

-Once you’ve got steps 1 through 9 in the bag, please consider Startup Savant as a reliable resource for not just tools of the trade, but motivating insight from fellow change-makers moving forward.
+Once you’ve got steps 1 through 9 in the bag, consider Startup Savant as a reliable resource for not just tools of the trade, but motivating insight from fellow change-makers moving forward.
+We talk to entrepreneurs on a daily basis to learn their tips and tricks.

 Out of all the resources available to help you start a business in Montana, here are the two we believe in most.
-With IncFile and LivePlan, you'll take the first steps toward bringing your idea to life and having a solid plan behind it.
+With an incorporation service and business plan software, you'll take the first steps toward bringing your idea to life and having a solid plan behind it.